Top 10 Best Fish & Chip Shops in London

 Nearest Tube: Old Street

 While not the oldest, Fish Central in Clerkenwell is a certified institution for Londoners and it has been for over 40 years.
-You might not think so from its appearance – which seems to have not changed since its opening – but Fish Central is universally considered one of the best around.
+You might not think so from its appearance – which seems to have stayed the same since its opening – but Fish Central is universally considered to be one of the best around.
 Serving seafood that ranges from sardines to oysters, the restaurant uses the freshest supplies you can find and you can really taste the difference in their signature cod and chips.

-For those of you who live further North, here’s our run down of the best fish and chips haunts in Manchester!
+For those of you who live further North, here’s our run down of the Best Fish and Chips Shops in Manchester!